hasiberri/snippets/example1/README.md

-# This is an example of how to test
+# This is an example of how to test once